 - Access control at both project and file levels

-- Add-ons for bringing together documents, data, code, and related products that are stored in different spaces such as Github, Google Drive, and Dropbox
+- Storage add-ons for bringing together documents, data, code, and related products that are stored in different spaces such as Github, Google Drive, and Dropbox

 OSF is designed to function with your workflow and to facilitate sharing at any point in the research process, either privately among your peers, or publicly with a persistent identifier and a citation.

 MIT affiliates can now sign into OSF with your MIT credentials here (Choose “login” and then select “login through your institution”).
 Use this OSF for MIT portal to affiliate your public projects with MIT, view public projects with which others at MIT are involved, and make serendipitous connections for future collaborations.

 - Getting Started with OSF at MIT (1-page quick start PDF)

 - OSF Guides provide detailed information on topics such as security and privacy, sharing projects, setting up add ons, and more.

 - Visit the OSF FAQ for answers to common OSF questions.